zachwylde00/samples/get-set/README.md

 This repository contains the get-set smart contract.
 Deploy the smart contract via the Xooa console, refer to  <https://github.com/Xooa/samples/blob/master/README.md> to get started, deploying **Xooa-get-set** from this repository.

-Here, we'll show you how to invoke a smart contract and write data to the blockchain and how to retrieve that data.
+Here, you'll get to know: how to invoke a smart contract, write data to the blockchain and how to retrieve that data.

 **Project documentation:** <https://docs.xooa.com>
 ___

 This app runs on `Hyperledger Fabric`.
 It is written in `GoLang`.

+## Deploy the SmartThings smart contract

+1. Follow the instructions here: https://docs.xooa.com/start.html#deploy-the-smart-contract-app, selecting the **Xooa-Get-Set** as the smart contract.

+2. Record the **API Token** when it is shown: you will need it to authorize API requests from SmartApp.

+   > **Tip:**  to regenerate the API token:
+   >
+   > 1. Go to the **Identities** tab.
+   > 2. Next to the ID, select **Actions**.
+   > 3. Select **Regenerate API Token**, and then select **Generate**.

-### Explore the get-set smart Contract end-points
+## Explore the get-set smart Contract end-points

 1. Go to the **Details** tab, and then click **Explore API's**.